Data Protection Notice

 Transfer of Personal data outside the EEA

-Whenever fraud prevention agencies transfer your personal data outside of the EEA, they impose contractual obligations on the recipients of that data to protect your personal data to the standard required in the EEA.
+Whenever fraud prevention agencies transfer your personal data outside of the UK, they impose contractual obligations on the recipients of that data to protect your personal data to the standard required in the UK.
 They may also require the recipient to subscribe to ‘international frameworks’ intended to enable secure data sharing.

 Holding your information